Genusbiz/docs/users/working-in-tables/advanced/send-objects.md

 ![IDBD4A4D1D5E9F47ED.ID79B06E9E75214FC7.png](media/IDBD4A4D1D5E9F47ED.ID79B06E9E75214FC7.png)

 In this case a Microsoft Outlook mail window appears, with a link to the object.
-You may edit the mail contents before clicking **Send** <span style="FONT-WEIGHT: normal">inside Microsoft Outlook.
+You may edit the mail contents before clicking **Send** inside Microsoft Outlook.

 When the recipient opens the received mail and clicks the link, the object is opened as shown below.